Montreal Seasoning for Chicken: How to Use It for Perfect Flavor & Top Recipes

 1. Ingredient Quality

 Check for real spices—no artificial flavors or anti-caking agents.
-If possible, go for organic or non-GMO options.
+Organic or non-GMO options are ideal.

 2. Salt Content